bglug-it/server-config/README.md

     $ bash run.sh

-### Use [`vagrant`](http://www.vagrantup.com) for testing purposes ###
+### Use [`vagrant`][] for testing purposes ###

 You may use the included `Vagrantfile` to do any tests before deploying the machine.

-You just need `vagrant` installed on your machine, then you may run these
+You just need `vagrant` and `ansible` installed on the host machine, then you may run the following commands:
-commands:

     $ cd /path/to/server-config
     $ vagrant up

-Update 14/06/2015: some basic configuration to the Vagrant box are now provisioned via Ansible, thus requiring that you have it installed on the host machine.
+Update 14/06/2015: some basic configurations to the Vagrant box are now provisioned via Ansible, thus making it a dependency.

 Update 25/06/2015: the Vagrant box now uses a *host-only* interface instead of a *bridged* one.